TaylorPeer/AI-909/README.md

 # AI-909
 Intelligent Drum Machine powered by Numenta's Hierarchical Temporal Memory.
-Created for the [HTM Challenge 2015](http://htmchallenge.devpost.com/)
+Created for the [HTM Challenge 2015](http://htmchallenge.devpost.com/).

 ## Requirements
 - Java 8
 - Maven

 ## Compatibility
-- Working on: Chrome, Safari, iOS
-- Known issues: Firefox, Android (maybe one day I will have the courage to open IE and test it there as well)
+- Tested and working on: Chrome (Mac and PC), Safari (Mac), Mobile Safari (iOS 8)
+- Known issues:
+  - Firefox: display issues, probably due to Webkit-specific CSS rules
+  - Android: works in Chrome on Android but the audio timing is way off.
+This is partially due to Android performance issues but mostly due to me using setTimeout to sync sounds rather than using the WebAudioAPI like I should.

 ## Instructions
-- **git clone** and cd to the top of the project directory
+- **git clone** and **cd** to the top of the project directory
 - **mvn spring-boot:run**
 - Open **http://localhost:8080/** in a compatible browser
-- Alternatively: use your machine's local IP to run the frontend on a mobile device over a local network)
+- Alternatively: use your machine's local IP to run the frontend on a mobile device over a local network

 ## Notes
 - Memory bank 1 comes preloaded with breakbeat training sequences!